 Personal protective equipment: Use a mask with ventilation when working or welding in reduced spaces, or where the ventilation is not sufficient to keep the exposure values within the safety limits.
 Take special care when welding painted or coated materials, as coatings can give off hazardous substances.
-Use hand, face, eye, ear and body protective elements such as heat, ultraviolet ray and spark-resistant gloves and masks with inactinic filters for the arc; safety goggles or a transparent mask for people who require glasses.
+Use protection for the hands, face, eyes, ears and body.

-9. PHYSICAL AND CHEMICAL PROPERTIES
+9.- PHYSICAL AND CHEMICAL PROPERTIES